poeqic/qic/README.md

 1. Java installed.
 Go to https://www.java.com/ to download the latest version of Java.
 2. AHK installed.
 Go to http://ahkscript.org/ to download the latest version of AutoHotkey.
-3. Configure your overlay_config.ini file:
+3. (Not required) Configure your overlay_config.ini file:
-  * PoEClientLogPath - path to your Path of Exile Client.txt directory
+  * PoEClientLogFile - path to your Path of Exile Client.txt directory.
+    QIC reads the path from Windows registry, only needs to be set if this should fail.
 4. (Not required) Install the Path of Exile font "Fontin" for a better experience, located in subfolder "resource".
 5. Run via qic.ahk